Author:

 2. High product cost:

-• time spent on weaving – these blankets are exclusive and usually made in a single copy, the work can take anywhere from two weeks to a month.
+• time spent on weaving – each blanket is an individual creation and is usually the only example of its kind; the work can take anywhere from two weeks to a month

 Applicant